thomasWeise/aitoa/book/metaheuristics/hillClimbing2/README.md

     	 i.
 Map the point&nbsp;$\sespel'$ to a candidate solution&nbsp;$\solspel'$ by applying the representation mapping&nbsp;$\solspel'=\repMap(\sespel')$. ii.
 Compute the objective value&nbsp;$\obspel'$ by invoking the objective function&nbsp;$\obspel'=\objf(\solspel')$. iii.
 If&nbsp;$\obspel'<\bestSoFar{\obspel}$, then store&nbsp;$\sespel'$ in the variable&nbsp;$\bestSoFar{\sespel}$, $\obspel'$ in&nbsp;$\bestSoFar{\obspel}$, and stop the enumeration (go back to step *5*).
+    b.
+If we arrive here, the neighborhood of&nbsp;$\bestSoFar{\obspel}$ did not contain any better solution.
+So we can stop the algorithm by going to step&nbsp;6.
 6. Return best-so-far objective value and best solution to the user.

 \repo.listing{lst:HillClimber2}{An excerpt of the implementation of the neighborhood-enumerating Hill Climbing algorithm, which remembers the best-so-far solution and tries to find better solutions by iteratively investigating the solutions in its neighborhood until it finds an improvement.}{java}{src/main/java/aitoa/algorithms/HillClimber2.java}{}{relevant}